jjingliang-6/jingliang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Jing Liang.
 I am a PhD student and a bioinformatician at the Doctoral Programme in Biomedicine (DPBM) at <i class="fas fa-university"></i> **University of Helsinki**.
 I earned my Master's degree in Genetics from <i class="fas fa-university"></i> **University of Chinese Academy of Sciences**.
+During that time, I received training in experimental, sequencing and analytical aspects and completed my master's thesis on constructing genetic networks of yeast transcriptional regulation based on a single-sample network algorithm.
+The skills I received during this period were well applied to my doctoral thesis.

 Currently, I received a grant from the **iCAN - Digital Precision Cancer Medicine (iCANDOC)** supported by the University of Helsinki to complete my PhD degree.

-My research focuses on explaining why inactivation of the transcription elongation kinase CDK12 leads to rewiring in prostate cancer cells, including **transcriptome**, **metabolome**, **proteomics**, and **epigenomics**.
+My PhD research focuses on explaining why inactivation of the transcription elongation kinase CDK12 leads to rewiring in prostate cancer cells, including **transcriptome**, **metabolome**, **proteomics**, and **epigenomics**.
 These results were also validated in organoids and other cancer cell lines.
 In addition, to map how the loss of CDK12 activity remodels the machinery built on the transcribing RNA Pol II, I developed a method to **metabolically label mRNA** selectively enrich the polymerase transcribing the genes.

 I am interested in single-cell and spatial omics, multi-omics data integration and transcriptional regulatory network construction.
 Feel free to reach out!